Islandora-Collaboration-Group/icg_information/how_to_documentation/help_with_icg_webform_creation.md

 ![webform_09.png](/how_to_documentation/images/webform_09.png)

-* Figure 10: Configuring the Islandora settings for the webform (part 2 of 3)
+* Figure 10: Configuring the _Islandora Settings_ for the Drupal webform (part 2 of 3)

 ***